Montefrío: Economy

 Montefrio's economy is based on agriculture and animal husbandry.
 Must emphasize the 16,221 olives of which 15204 belong to dry farming and irrigated rest.
 Within arable crops we highlight the 471 ha of barley and 12 ha of potato (SIMA 2007).

 As for livestock, Montefrío in the eighteenth century became one of the most important pastoral areas of eastern Andalusia (about 50,000 head of cattle).
 Currently these figures are substantially lower, highlighting the pigs won, goat and sheep.
 It is this primary sector that derives little existing industry.
 A cooperative dairy related products, the cheese is famous throughout Spain; several mills, two of which incorporated cooperatives; companies engaged in the development of products derived from the olive; and a high-quality meat products.

-Montefrío has one of the richest historical and cultural heritages in the province of Granada and is one of Andalucia’s famous “Pueblos Blancos” (white towns of Andalucia).
+Montefrío is one of Andalucia's “Pueblos Blancos” (white towns of Andalucia).
 Tourism in Montefrío has escalated in recent years having been named a top 10 National Geographic views of a pueblo (town) in 2017.
 There are several fiestas (festivals) throughout the year, notably the month long “Fiesta de Agosto” (August Festival).
-With so much to see and do in Montefrío its culture, fiestas, famous heritage sites and award winning produce attracts tourists throughout the year.
+Iits culture, fiestas, heritage sites drive year-round tourism.